 Other tasks may include:

-- Writing blog posts on topics related to law school and bar exam success.
+- Contributing to content on topics related to law school and bar exam success.

 - Assisting in the development or review of course materials.